auchenberg/kenneth-io/posts/2024-12-09-joining-alleycorp-to-back-founders-building-for-developers.md

 My focus at [AlleyCorp](https://alleycorp.com/) won’t change.
 I’ll continue to focus on AI, developer tools, and infrastructure investments.
 And as a fund, we focus on incubating and investing at the pre-seed, seed, and Series A stages.

-If you’re a founder building for developers—whether you’re in NYC, SF, Europe, or anywhere else—I’d love to chat and collaborate!
+If you’re a founder building for developers—whether you’re in NYC, SF, Europe, or anywhere else — I’d love to chat and collaborate!

-Slide into my DMs at [@auchenberg](https://x.com/auchenberg) or email me at [kenneth@alleycorp.com](mailto:kenneth@alleycorp.com).
+Drop me a line at [kenneth@alleycorp.com](mailto:kenneth@alleycorp.com) or reach out on X at [@auchenberg](https://x.com/auchenberg).

 Best,
 Kenneth